Dodiou/twitch-sub-number/README.md

 When the program loads, it will auto-connect to the Twtich chat channel for `"DumbDog"`.

-Working on executable release at the moment.
+Release for 64-bit Windows is available.
+Click "Releases" on the right.
+Current release is at the top.
+Scroll to "Assets", expand and download the `.zip` file (not the source code).

 # How to build:
 Install [Node.js](https://nodejs.org/en/), v.16.15.0 and up should work.